LordPsyan/InfinityCoreCMS/readme.txt

-Icy Phoenix is a CMS based on phpBB
+InfinityCoreCMS is a CMS based on phpBB

 You can find further informations here: http://www.icyphoenix.com/docs/readme_english.html